emclaughlin2/sPHENIX-calorimeter-monitoring/README_reconstruction_issues.md

 This project demonstrates **large-scale data analysis** applied to production physics data from the sPHENIX experiment.
 The goal was to **detect, quantify, and recover rare hardware-induced failures** in calorimeter readout electronics, using **millions of events** to ensure statistical rigor.

-The work illustrates **data analyst skills** including anomaly detection, large-scale data validation, feature engineering, statistical evaluation, and production-ready pipeline integration.
+The work illustrates **data manipulation skills** including anomaly detection, large-scale data validation, feature engineering, statistical evaluation, and production-ready pipeline integration.

 ---